Toward an Idiomatic Framework for Cognitive Robotics: Introduction

 Research in cognitive robotics originates from a need to perform and automate tasks in dynamic environments and in close or direct interaction with humans.
 Uncertainty about the environment and complexity of the tasks require robots with the ability to reason and plan while being reactive to changes in their environment.
 To achieve such behavior, robots cannot rely on predefined rules of behavior \cite{Haazebroek} and inspiration is taken from cognitive architectures.

 Cognitive architectures provide a model for information processing that can capture robot functionalities.
 In combination with acquired sensory data, they can potentially generate intelligent autonomous behavior \cite{electronics10070793}.
 Cognitive architectures dates back to the 1950s \cite{40yearsOfCog} with a grand goal of implementing a full working cognitive system \cite{RosenbloomDemskiUstun+2017+1+103}.
 From this considerable challenge, an abundance of architectures have evolved, and a recent survey suggests that the number of existing architectures has reached several hundred \cite{40yearsOfCog}.
 Some are aimed towards robotics application, e.g., Robo-Soar \cite{LAIRD1991113}, CARACaS \cite{CARACaS}, and RoboCog \cite{RoboCog}.
 Unfortunately, most of these architectures take wildly different approaches to model cognition and are implemented in different programming languages.
 Furthermore, most of these architectures are constructed from a diverse set of specialized modules, e.g., special purpose speech, vision, and simultaneous localization and mapping modules, interacting with each other and have taken decades to develop \cite{RosenbloomDemskiUstun+2017+1+103}.
-Thereby making it non-trivial to expand upon, combine, and re-use parts of these architectures.
-Again, this makes it hard for other researchers and practitioners to contribute to or adopt the architectures for specific problems and applications.
-A unifying and standardized framework for developing new cognitive architectures aimed at cognitive robotics could potentially remedy these issues and ease the development of cognitive robotics.
+Thereby, making it non-trivial to expand upon, combine, and re-use parts of these architectures.
+Again, this makes it potentially harder for other researchers and practitioners to contribute to or adopt the architectures for specific problems and applications.
+In line with the arguments for developing an interface layer for artificial intelligence put forward by other researches\cite{6812892}, we argue that a unifying and standardized framework for developing new cognitive architectures aimed at cognitive robotics could potentially remedy these issues and ease the development of cognitive robotics.